zief0002/cardboardTiger/README.md

-# cardboard-tiger
+# cardboardTiger
-test repo for our project
+R package of learnR tutorials for EPsy 5261